 First, make sure you are eligible to enter:

 - You must be between 15 and 22 years old with an ID document or Passport to present as evidence.
 Anyone born before October 31, 1995 will not be considered.

 - You must be a national of an African country with a business based in Africa for African customers/ beneficiaries.

 - Your business must be up and running.
 The Anzisha Prize is not for great ideas or business plans – you must have already started, and be able to prove it!
 You have time to get started now and have tangible results to share before applications open.

 - Your business, invention or social project can be in any field or industry (science and technology, civil society, arts and culture, sports, etc.).
 Any kind of venture is welcome to apply.

 - Individuals who apply must be one of the founding members of a business (for example, 2 or 3 co-founders who started a business together).
 One person can apply for the Prize, on behalf of the team.

-To be selected as one of our 12 Anzisha Fellows, your business or project will be judged on the following 5 criteria:
+To be selected as one of our Anzisha ventures, your business or project will be judged on the following 5 criteria:

 - Scalability: If the venture is a for-profit business, does it already earn revenues and does it have potential increase revenues with the support of Anzisha?
 If the venture is a not-for-profit enterprise, does it already reach beneficiaries and does it have the potential to reach many more beneficiaries with support from Anzisha?